DenislavGoranov/Binary-Calculator/my-react-app/README.md

 ### TODO
 1. Controlled forms
+2. Operation choice fix
-2. New Icons for operations
+3. New Icons for operations
-3. Knowing which operation doing
+4. Knowing which operation doing
-4. Submitting the calculator form
+5. Submitting the calculator form
-5. Animation with explanations how its happening
+6. Animation with explanations how its happening